 2. No buyer locked in by month 3

 The single most reliable cause of SLP piggery distress sales is reaching month 4 with no firm pickup commitment.
-The group sells to whichever viajero shows up first — usually at ₱150-₱165/kg when the actual market is ₱185-₱195/kg.
+The group sells to whichever viajero shows up first, usually at ₱150-₱165/kg when the market is ₱180-₱190/kg (SINAG industry average, May 2026).
 On 40 pigs at 92 kg, that ₱20/kg gap is ₱73,600 lost that should have gone to members.
+Note that the DA's ₱210/kg minimum farmgate price, set in November 2025, is a target, not a floor.
+No month of PSA data and no region has hit it.
+Nobody is going to enforce it on your behalf, so do not build the business plan around it.

 What to do: by month 2, the project chairperson visits 3 viajeros and 1 lechon operator.
-Get a verbal commitment in writing — ₱/kg, weight band, pickup date.
+Get the verbal commitment in writing: ₱/kg, weight band, pickup date.
 Repeat the visit in month 3.
-If you don't have a buyer by month 4, you do not have a project.
+No buyer by month 4 means no project.

 3. No biosecurity reserve

-The group should set aside ₱500 per member specifically for emergency vet response: an antibiotic round, an additional dewormer, a quarantine isolation pen if one pig shows symptoms.
-This is the cheapest insurance available.
+The group should set aside about ₱500 per member specifically for emergency vet response: an antibiotic round, an extra dewormer, a quarantine pen if one pig shows symptoms.
+Vaccination and treatment protocols are a vet decision, so loop in your LGU or municipal vet early.
+This reserve is the cheapest insurance available.

-PCIC livestock insurance is also available at ₱150-₱400/head for ASF coverage.
-If your group has any operating reserves left, this is where they go.
+PCIC livestock insurance is also available, with premiums commonly in the ₱150-₱400/head range depending on coverage and the agency's current schedule.
+If the group has any operating reserve left, this is where it goes.
 See ASF recovery-era pig farming for the biosecurity protocols that come first.

 How the Application Process Actually Runs